 from the caching restriction.
 You can therefore store place ID values

 indefinitely.
 The place ID is returned in the

-- Make sure that any maps used by your application to show the location of places retrieved from the Places API are Google Maps
+- Make sure that any maps used by your application to show the location of places retrieved from the Google Places API Web Service are Google Maps

 - describes your use and retention of privacy sensitive information such as user names and user location